create3000/x3d-image/README.md

 Set background to specified color.
 Color can be any X3D RGBA color or any CSS color.
 Use PNG as output image format for transparent backgrounds.

+### -c *[SRGB, **LINEAR_WHEN_PHYSICAL_MATERIAL**, LINEAR]*

+The color space in which color calculations take place.

+### -d *delay*

+Wait the specified number of seconds before generating the image.

 ### -e *[**CANNON**, HELIPAD, FOOTPRINT]*

 Add an EnvironmentLight node to scene.
 Useful when rendering glTF files with PhysicalMaterial nodes.

+### -i *file(s)* ...

+Set input file(s).
+This can be either a local file path or a URL.
+If there are less input files than output files, the last input file is used for the remaining output files.

+### -m *[**NONE**, ACES_NARKOWICZ, ACES_HILL, ACES_HILL_EXPOSURE_BOOST, KHR_PBR_NEUTRAL]*

+Whether tone mapping should be applied.

+### -o *file(s)* ...

+Set output file(s).
+This can be either a PNG or JPEG file.

+### -q *quality*

+A Number between 0 and 1 indicating the image quality to be used when creating images using file formats that support lossy compression (such as JPEG).

 ### -r rotation

 Creates a parent group with the model as children and sets the specified X3D rotation value.

-### -c *[SRGB, **LINEAR_WHEN_PHYSICAL_MATERIAL**, LINEAR]*

-The color space in which color calculations take place.

-### -x *exposure*
+### -s WIDTHxHEIGHT

-The exposure of an image describes the amount of light that is captured.

-### -m *[**NONE**, ACES_NARKOWICZ, ACES_HILL, ACES_HILL_EXPOSURE_BOOST, KHR_PBR_NEUTRAL]*

-Whether tone mapping should be applied.
+Set image size in pixels, default is '1280x720'.

 ### -t *[**CHAR_SPACING**, SCALING]*

 Controls how Text.length and Text.maxExtent are handled.
 Either by adjusting char spacing or by scaling text letters.

+### -x *exposure*

+The exposure of an image describes the amount of light that is captured.

 ### -v